Peculiarities

 Hind legs with interdigital webs

-In 2018, the launch of the Binational Conservation Strategy for Darwin's Frogs (www.estrategiarhinoderma.org).
-The strategic planning contained therein is synthesized in 38 actions, grouped into 12 objectives and 3 goals, which look to 2028:
+The strategic planning outlined in the strategy is summarised into 38 actions, grouped into 12 objectives and 3 goals, with a vision extending to 2028:

-1) Generate and synthesize key information on the biology, management and status of Rhinoderma populations
+1) Generate and consolidate key information on the biology, management, and status of *Rhinoderma* populations.

-2) Reduce the main threats to these species in order to facilitate the self-sustainability of their populations.
+2) Reduce the primary threats to these species to promote the self-sustainability of their populations.

-3) Provide financial, legal and general society support for the different actions.
+3) Secure financial, legal, and societal support for the various actions.

 In these videos you can find documentaries and programs about the Darwin's Frog in which we have collaborated: